Yufannnn/Stroke-Prediction/docs/README.md

 The Stroke Prediction Tool uses a Bayesian network to predict the probability of a stroke.
 By entering certain health metrics and information about yourself, you can get an estimate of your risk.

+Please refer to the [full report](Report.pdf) for more information about the tool and the model.

 ---

 ## How to Use